funkydan2/gympiepc-docs/sunday-morning/tech-setup.md

 ## Turning off the projector and laptop

 1. Press the power button on the remote control twice.
-2. Shutdown the Laptop by first quitting all applications, and then shutdown the computer \(click `Apple→Shutdown`\).
+2. Shutdown the Laptop by first quitting all applications, and then shutdown the computer \(click `→Shutdown`\).

 ## How to Change Song Order \(OpenLP\)